At LI MLK ceremony, ‘still dreaming’ of equality

 Citing what he called ongoing efforts to prevent African-Americans from exercising their right to vote and mass incarceration of black men as examples of struggles that King fought for, Burnett said those struggles continue today.

 “Everything Dr. Martin Luther King stood for, they’re turning back.
-They want us to live in the sixties again,” Burnett said.
+They want us to live in the ’60s again,” Burnett said.

 Until African-Americans are treated as equal as white Americans, Burnett said, King’s vision of freedom remains elusive.